Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- This season, Jaylen Brown has made 10.1 field goals per game, which adds up to 19.6% of his team's total makes.
+- This season, Jaylen Brown has made 10.1 shots per game, which adds up to 19.6% of his team's total makes.

-- Brown's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Defensively, the 76ers are third in the league, giving up 110.9 points per contest.
+- Allowing 110.9 points per game, the 76ers are the third-ranked squad in the NBA on defense.

-- The 76ers concede 41.2 rebounds per game, ranking second in the league.
+- The 76ers give up 41.2 rebounds per game, ranking second in the league.

-- Looking at assists, the 76ers are sixth in the NBA, giving up 24.2 per game.
+- In terms of assists, the 76ers are sixth in the league, giving up 24.2 per game.

 Jaylen Brown vs. the 76ers